 5. How are maintenance requests being handled?

-Once you are moved in, you may have some minor maintenance needs.
-We recommend that you submit your request via the Resident Portal on your community’s website, but you are also welcomed to call the leasing office and submit your request to a member of the local team.
-We appreciate your patience as we typically see a higher volume of requests during the initial move-in process as residents get settled into their home.
+To minimize exposure, we recommend that you submit your request via the Resident Portal on your community’s website, but you are also welcomed to call the leasing office and submit your request to a member of the local team.

 To protect our employees, we have instructed our maintenance team members to ask the following questions before entering an occupied apartment:

 - Is anyone in this apartment under quarantine?